miebach/fluxbox-battery-icon/README.md

 ----

-The script works nicely on ubuntu 12.04 32bit / lenovo S10-2 netbook / Fluxbox 1.3.2
+Tested on ubuntu 12.04 32bit / lenovo S10-2 netbook / lenovo X200s / Fluxbox 1.3.2

 If acpi is not installed:

   sudo apt-get install acpi

-kwmiebach on 7th June 2013
+You may also need gtk2 perl bindings:

+  sudo apt-get install libgtk2-perl

 ----